ale627/ale627.github.io/important.md

 # Putting it together
 Identifying your priority mix and delineating what happiness and success look like lets you troubleshoot your lifestyle more accurately than a therapist.
 Given that you know what makes you happy, if you feel anxiety or stress, it means you are living too much in the future.
-Do things that stoke your true identity.
+Do things that stoke your true identity, or engage others.

-Given that you know what to do to succeed, if you feel like you're spinning your wheels, it means you are living too much in the now.
-Consult your established goals.
+Given that you know what to do to succeed, if you feel like you're not making progress, it means you are living too much in the now.
+Consult your established goals and roadmaps.

 # Ego
 I've given tips for identifying and getting what's important to you.